aimms/documentation/webui/combination-chart-widget.rst

 The formal widget type used for adding it to a WebUI page is called "combinationchart".
 This type is only available in the Add Widget dialog on a page with a grid layout.

 .. note::
    The Combination Chart widget is supported only on the Grid pages and it is incompatible with the Classic pages.
 When a combination chart ends up on a page with classic layout (for instance, by copy and paste), then the widget becomes no longer usable and shows an incompatibility message.
-In order to use a combination chart, the page must be applied a grid layout.
+In order to use a combination chart, the page must first have a grid layout applied on it.

 Converting other widget types to Combination Chart Widget
 ---------------------------------------------------------